crcdng/giveth_taketh/README.md

 # giveth_taketh

-# A Note on this work in progress (during and post Hackathon)
+## A note on this work in progress (during and post Hackathon)

 This dApp was initially built on a weekend during ETHBERLIN 24.
 I've been running into quite a few problems with the current state of support for Ethereum dApps in Flutter.

 By default a Flutter developer would first look at [web3dart](https://pub.dev/packages/web3dart), which seems to be under slow development again.
 This library works - I can run queries and transactions against the smart contract I deployed.
-However, it does not allow connecting to and signing [from a private key and a wallet file](https://pub.dev/documentation/web3dart/latest/credentials/credentials-library.html) but not from an installed wallet such as Metamask.
-This means web3dart alone works fine for testing but it is not useful by itself if you want to developing a dApp.
-From the provided descriptions, I expected that missing functionality to be provided by [Web3ModalFlutter](https://github.com/WalletConnect/Web3ModalFlutter) and that these two libraries would complement each other:
+However, it does only allow connecting to and signing [from a private key and a wallet file](https://pub.dev/documentation/web3dart/latest/credentials/credentials-library.html) but not from an installed wallet such as Metamask.

+This means web3dart alone works fine for testing but it is not useful by itself if you want to develop a dApp.
+From the provided descriptions, I did expect that this missing functionality would be provided by [Web3ModalFlutter](https://github.com/WalletConnect/Web3ModalFlutter) and that these two libraries would complement each other:

 - web3dart handles talking to the smart contract
-- web3modal handles the Wallet connection
+- Web3ModalFlutter handles the Wallet connection

 but [I was wrong](https://github.com/WalletConnect/Web3ModalFlutter/issues/133) - see also [this issue](https://github.com/xclud/web3dart/issues/145).

-**So far I could not find a single up-to-date open source dApp that does transactions and allows signing with an installed wallet.** Blog posts and tutorials on Flutter and web3 are outdated, they reference deprecated tools like `truffle` or the abandoned `flutter_web3 repository`.
+**So far I could not find a single up-to-date open source Flutter dApp that does transactions and allows signing with an installed wallet.** Blog posts and tutorials on Flutter and web3 are outdated, they reference deprecated tools like `truffle` or the abandoned `flutter_web3 repository`.
 I have reason to believe I was the only among 600+ hackers at ETHBERLIN to attempt build a dApp with Flutter.

-Therefore until I remove this note note that this code is a mess,'hackathon architecture' and basically broken while I am trying trying to get things to work.
+Therefore this code currently is a mess (a.k.a. 'hackathon architecture') and basically broken while I am trying to figure out getting these things to work.
 If you know of a working, up to date example that does the two minimal things necessary for a dApp in Flutter, please create an issue below.

 Here is what I am trying to build: